alvinr/data-modeling/redis/inventory/README.md

     p.execute()
 ```

-Since the Sales and Marketing teams also want to know the total sales and availbale tickets for the event, we maintain two counters in the hash ```sales_summary```.
+Since the Sales and Marketing teams also want to know the total sales and available tickets for the event, we maintain two counters in the hash ```sales_summary```.
 It should be noted, that simply popping the ```pending``` queue could result in the loss of this event if a crash or other event was to occur.
 As we saw in the [state machine](../state_mchines/README.md) article, there are patterns to deal with this problem, so will omit here for sake of clarity.

 As always, the Sales and Marketing team came back with a requirement to know on an hour-by-hour basis, the total tickets sold.
-We can use the power of redis [bitmaps](https://redis.io/topics/data-types-intro#bitmaps) to store and manipulate 24 counters that represent each hour.
+We can use the power of Redis [bitmaps](https://redis.io/topics/data-types-intro#bitmaps) to store and manipulate 24 counters that represent each hour.
 We use the [BITFIELD](https://redis.io/commands/bitfield) to manipulate each counter.
-This provides a compact way to store and access the sturcture to maintain the totals and report the current sales.
+This provides a compact way to store and access the structure to maintain the totals and report the current sales.

 We can now create a new events and purchases: